 Vatsyayana stressed that the important thing is satisfaction – and not sexual intercourse.

 He also said that oral sex is normal and hygienic.
-He said that not only should the woman do it, she should do it simultaneously.
+That not only should the woman do it, but she should also do it simultaneously.
 He said that after an orgasm, the man’s arousal ceases, the woman’s does not.

 Q: What about other common myths in India?